xdaruis/AlgosCP/README.md

-# Auto Algorithm Grading Practice Platform
+# Practice Platform With Automated Algorithm Grading

 Built using Django and Python, this web application lets users solve algorithmic problems in an interactive environment.